-English PEN’s outreach programme, Readers & Writers, is for young people from disadvantaged backgrounds, refugees, prisoners and older people with dementia.
+English PEN’s outreach programme, Readers & Writers, is for young people from disadvantaged backgrounds, refugees and asylum seekers, and prisoners and young offenders.
 It offers vulnerable, often marginalised and unheard people the opportunity to express their voices by taking part in imaginative and transformative creative writing and reading projects.
 They also have the chance to explore world literature and free speech.

 Our creative programme helps people enjoy their freedom to write and freedom to read, promotes a lifelong engagement with literature and improves literacy.
 It also champions the multilingual skills of many of the people we work with through creative translation projects.
 Professionally produced anthologies of writing by participants are published and often launched at celebration events where these new writers can perform their work.

 We value the relationships with our host partners, those organisations where we hold our workshops and events: inner-city schools; refugee centres; prisons and young offender institutions; community groups and care centres.

 Every year our cohort of professional, published writers lead inspiring and transformative creative writing workshops and events.
 Our English PEN writers are highly skilled in working with diverse communities.
 They include Avaes Mohammad, Bidisha, Dzifa Benson, Femi Martin, Inua Ellams, Joelle Taylor, Kat Lewis, Malika Booker, Shazea Quraishi and Simon Mole.